-In stock trading, Frankfurt was under pressure from poor German data, but other European equity markets reversed an earlier negative trend, while Wall Street stumbled at the opening bell, reports AFP."The pound is edging higher at the start of what could be a decisive week for the currency with Brexit once more at the front and centre of traders' minds," said David Cheetham, an analyst at XTB.
+In stock trading, Frankfurt was under pressure from poor German data, but other European equity markets reversed an earlier negative trend, while Wall Street stumbled at the opening bell, reports AFP.

 "With the UK government asking for another extension... the most likely outcome seems to be that this will be granted by the other 27 EU members but the chances of a no-deal are creeping higher," he said.